Atuna nannodes

 Atuna nannodes is a tree in the family Chrysobalanaceae.
 The specific epithet nannodes is from the Greek meaning 'dwarf', referring to the tree's small size.

 Description

 Atuna nannodes grows up to 20 m tall.
 The smooth bark is dark grey.
 The flowers are white.
 The ellipsoid fruits measure up to 4 cm long.

 Distribution and habitat

-Atuna nannodes grows naturally in Peninsular Malaysia and Borneo.
-Its habitat is forests from sea-level to 500 m altitude.
+Atuna nannodes is native to Peninsular Malaysia and Borneo.
+Its habitat is lowland and hill rain forests, on well-drained hillsides and ridges, from sea-level to 750 m elevation.